 I will have plenty of fluorocarbon line to make leaders and I will be happy to show you how to tie them.
 I will have extra rods if needed.

 The ideal rod for drop-shotting is a 6 ½ to 7 foot medium-light rod which is generally rated for 4 to 10 or 6 to 12-pound test.
-I’m working on getting a great deal on perfect 7-footers that will be available in the classes.

 Last Spring was again great while guiding on Delavan and Geneva.
 I got a little later start on Delavan than normal because I was in Louisiana in early May and didn’t get out to Delavan until May 10th.
 As usual, early season success is greatly affected by weather conditions.
 If the weather is stable or warming, fishing is usually best.
 If there is a drop in water temperature followed by a cold front, fishing its usually tougher.
 If conditions aren’t favorable, I will call the night before a guide trip and suggest we cancel and rebook another day.
 I usually do that 3-4 times a year.
 I don’t want to take money unless we have a good chance to catch fish.